davecurryco/mystic-spheres/Tortukal.md

 A sign at the head of each dock reads, "Welcome to Tortukal.
 You have just found a more wretched hive of scum and villany."

 **Ship:** The Cloud of Vengance (Pirate Galley, Excellent), Captain: Saleet Mahrana (F, 33, Khemez, bandit captain, CN, Revenge, Solemn, Gaunt)
+_Saleet is from a mountain-bandit tribe of Khanashar and she has the tough, wiry look and grim manner of her people.
+She does not revel in battle or slaughter, but she kills without compunction or remorse when she has to.
+Her hatred is reserved for the Emperor of Khanashar and his armies, who annihilated her clan.
+Saleet keeps the Cloud in top fighting shape so that she can take on Imperial warships when the occasion arises._

 **Ship:** The Twilight Rendevous (Smuggler Sailing Ship, Poor), Captain: Bokalee Ngulu (M, 26, Kwanshali, bandit captain, CN, Power, Malicious, Clean)
+_Bokalee is a large, powerful man and every inch of him radiates menace.
+Before he took to the sea, he was head of a slaver gang that ferried captives down the Kalakiri River to the markets in Ashakala.
+Now, he runs human cargo from Ashakala to Masheer, carrying tea and weapons on the return trip.
+For all the corruption of his heart, Bokalee is fastidious about his personal appearance, as he feels that good grooming distinguishes a civilized man such as himself from the savages he delivers into bondage.
+The Rendevous is currently bound for Ashakala and Bokalee has stopped in Tortukal to refit, since his ship is in bad shape from the effects of a storm._

 **Ship:** The Saffron Dragon (Pirate Sailing Ship, Poor), Captain: Kwan Tanlon (M, 31, Juchen, bandit captain, CN, Destiny, Confused, Homely)
+_Tanlon was leader of a band of highway robbers who preyed on merchants along the road from Khanengul to Saojung.
+When the authorities turned up the heat, he escaped to the sea.
+More through survivorship than seamanship, he became the captain of the Dragon.
+He was born under auspicious omens and believes that he is marked for a special destiny.
+This gives him confidence and an air of command, but he is a hopeless lubber.
+His crew respect him for his courage in battle and his useful connections for the ransom of hostages, but they have learned to ignore his inept attempts to manage the ship.
+Tanlon is stocky and coarse-featured -- every bit as hapless at romance as he is at sailing._

 ### G) Assembly Square